Medical Services Board By-Laws

 A. Meetings of the Board shall be conducted generally in keeping with Roberts Rules of Order, except as otherwise provided in these bylaws, but shall be as informal as circumstances permit.

 B. The President shall preside at all meetings.
 Whenever the President is ineligible to participate, or is absent, the Vice-President shall perform all the duties of the President.
 In the absence of both the President and Vice-President, a member selected by those Board members present shall preside.

 C. The Agenda may be changed by the President or by a majority vote of the Board members present.

 D. Rule making proceedings shall be governed by the Colorado Administrative Procedure Act, section 24-4-103 C.R.S.

 E. The President may participate in discussion and shall vote as any other Board member.

 F. A roll call vote shall be taken upon the request of any Board member.
 The names of the Board members shall be called in alphabetical order by the State Board Administrator, and each member shall vote yes or no at such time unless he/she chooses to abstain.

-G. All meetings of the Board shall be recorded and retained in appropriate minutes.
+G. All meetings of the Board shall be recorded and appropriate minutes shall be taken and maintained.